garrandall/popular-music-data/tracks/xo-tour-llif3-lil-uzi-vert.md

 That is not your swag, I swear you fakin'
 Now these niggas wanna take my cadence
-Rain on 'em, thunderstorm, rain on 'em (Ooh, yeah) Medicine, lil' nigga, take some (Yeh, yeh)
+Rain on 'em, thunderstorm, rain on 'em (Oh, yeah) Medicine, lil' nigga, take some (Yeh, yeh)
 Fast car, NASCAR, race on 'em
 In the club, ain't got no ones, then we would beg them